WyattSP/Wyatt-Petryshen/research.md

   </p>
 </body>

->A P1 element from the conodont *Sweetognathus whitei*.
+>A P1 element from the conodont genus *Sweetognathus whitei*.
 The P1 element would have had an analogous function to mammalian molars, helping the animal to process food.
 A conodont's feeding apparatus would have looked very similar to the mouth of a modern-day lamprey.
 This specimen was collected from the Tensleep Formation in Wyoming, USA.

 ## Functional Surface
 ---